Walmart closing an Everett store that locals say was plagued by theft

 In July, Starbucks closed its store near the Highway 99 Walmart and five stores in Seattle due to the number of crime-related complaints logged at each location.

-Theft and other property crime in Everett in 2022 was up 17% from 2019, but down by 17% from 2016, according to estimates presented in August to Everett City Council by Police Chief Dan Templeman.
+Theft and other property crime in Everett in 2022 was up 17% from 2019, but down by 17% from 2016, according to estimates presented in August to the City Council by police Chief Dan Templeman.

 In Seattle, larceny and theft in 2022 were up 10% from 2019 and up 5% from 2016, according to Seattle Police Department data.

-Walmart owns the property but hasn’t outlined plans for them, according to the Everett Herald.
+Walmart owns the property in Everett but hasn’t outlined plans for it, according to the The Daily Herald.

 Walmart hopes to minimize any disruptions from the closure.
 The company said pharmacy staff will help move customer prescriptions to other stores and emphasized efforts to retain all store employees, who it said were not to blame for the closure.

-Note: This story has been updated with additional store closing reported by Business Insider.